ChathurikaDissanayaka/Goals/README.md

-# To do list style for adding your personal goals
+# To do list style app for adding your personal goals